MaqboolSaiyed/Flu-Diagnosis-Prediction/README.md

 Functionality:

--**Data Loading:** Loads data from a CSV file containing features (symptoms) and a target variable indicating the presence or absence of flu-like illness.
+**Data Loading:** Loads data from a CSV file containing features (symptoms) and a target variable indicating the presence or absence of flu-like illness.

--**Preprocessing:** (Placeholder) Allows for custom preprocessing steps like handling missing values and converting categorical variables.
+**Preprocessing:** (Placeholder) Allows for custom preprocessing steps like handling missing values and converting categorical variables.

--**Model Training:** Trains three different machine learning models:
+**Model Training:** Trains three different machine learning models:
 - Support Vector Machine (SVM)
 - Gaussian Naive Bayes (NB)
 - Random Forest Classifier (RF)

--**Evaluation:** Calculates accuracy on a held-out test set for each model.
+**Evaluation:** Calculates accuracy on a held-out test set for each model.

--**Prediction Function:**
+**Prediction Function:**
 - Takes a list of symptoms (0 or 1) as input.
 - Verifies the number of symptoms matches the expected features.
 - Makes predictions using each trained model.